 Zack Keithy, our author, has been a certified veterinarian technician for over 6 years (contact him here).
 The articles written here are based on his expertise and experience, combined with a review by our expert vet reviewers.
 Learn more about us here.

 Given that MiO is used as a regular energy drink for humans, many dog owners might not be aware of the possible harm that it might do to their furry friends.

 Can dogs drink MiO?

 Dogs should not drink MiO, as it contains caffeine and artificial sweeteners, which can be toxic to dogs and cause unpleasant side effects like vomiting, nausea, hyperactivity, and restlessness.
 Long-term use can lead to more serious health problems like diabetes and salt poisoning.

 Even if your dog doesn’t suffer any negative consequences right away, it’s still not a wise choice for them.

-In this post, I will share in detail about the harmful effects as well as suitable alternatives for your dog.
+In this post, I will share in detail the harmful effects as well as suitable alternatives for your dog.